 SECTION 1.
-The Board of Selectmen shall annually on or before May 1 appoint a suitably qualified person to the office of Tree Warden for a term to expire on April 30 of the following year, and shall set the compensation therefor.
-The Board of Selectmen may fill any vacancy in the office occurring before the expiration of the current term.
+The Town Manager shall annually on or before May 1 appoint a suitably qualified person to the office of Tree Warden for a term to expire on April 30 of the following year, and shall set the compensation therefor.
+The Town Manager may fill any vacancy in the office occurring before the expiration of the current term.